 Peugeot Boxer van review

-Although Peugeot’s Boxer has been around for a while, it remains a worthy contender in the large panel van sector.
-It won’t knock you out with the driving experience - it can't rival younger combatants like the slick Ford Transit - but in terms of overall price, specification and practicality the Boxer can still impress the judges on points.
+Although the Boxer has been around for a while, the latest engines mean it remains a worthy contender in the large panel van sector.
+It won't knock you out with the driving experience - it still can't rival younger models like the slick Ford Transit, latest Vokswagen Crafter or tech-heavy Mercedes Sprinter - but in terms of overall price, specification and practicality, the Boxer can still impress in places.

-Following its relatively recent facelift, the Peugeot has an attractive look with a floating grille, stylish headlamps and optional LED running lights.
-The van’s designers also turned their attention to the interior, with improvements to both the quality of fit and finish, and the addition of lots more equipment.
-The engine line-up was refreshed at the same time, and a variety of other modifications introduced to improve the Boxer’s durability.
+While the running gear has been consistently updated, the Peugeot's look has remained largely unchanged.
+It's distinctive, with a floating grille, stylish headlamps and optional LED running lights.
+The van’s designers also turned their attention to the interior, with improvements to both the quality of fit and finish, and the addition of lots more equipment, although these days the Boxer can't match the likes of the Crafter, Transit or Sprinter for cabin quality or tech.
+The engine line-up has been completely refreshed and a variety of modifications introduced to improve the Boxer’s durability.

-The Boxer range is as wide and varied as before so operators can choose from panel van payload capacities ranging from 1,115kg up to 1,900kg.
+The Boxer range is wide and varied, providing operators with a choice of panel van payload capacities ranging from 1,125kg up to 1,570kg.
 Load volumes extend from 8 cubic metres in the L1 H1 (short wheelbase, low roof) model to 17 cubic metres in the L4 H3 (extra long wheelbase, high roof) version.
-Beyond the panel vans is the usual mix of chassis cabs, tippers, drop-side trucks and crew cabs that can be adapted to operator needs.
-In all cases, there’s a choice of standard or Professional trim levels.
+Along with the panel vans, Peugeot offers the usual mix of chassis cabs, tippers, drop-side trucks and crew cabs, that can be adapted to operator needs.
+Depending on which model you go for, there’s a choice of S, Professional, Grip and Asphalt trim levels.

 Load Space and Practicality

-The Boxer’s extensive body range gives it one of the top load carrying capacities in the class, bettering the largest Ford Transit for load volume.
+The Boxer’s extensive body range means there's a van avaibale to suit most needs.
 Four body lengths and three roof heights are becoming the standard for vans of the Boxer’s size and it makes the Peugeot suitable for a wide range of applications.

 Outside panel vans, the Boxer is a popular base for motor caravan conversions, too.
-The gross weight range extends from 3,000kg to 4,005kg.
-The upper weight limit puts the van into HGV licence territory and many drivers will be unable to drive models above 3,500kg GVW without an HGV licence.
+The gross weight range extends from 3,000kg to 3,500kg.

-The entry level L1H1 model has traditionally been a strong seller.
-The L1H1 and L3H2 are the only models in the range offered with a single body length and roof height.
-Along with the Fiat Ducato and Citroen Relay, the Boxer offers one of the widest load space widths in its class at 1,870mm, while the tallest H3 model offers the greatest interior height at 2,172mm, more than the 2,140mm of the tallest Mercedes Sprinter and Volkswagen Crafter.
+Along with the Fiat Ducato and Citroen Relay, the Boxer offers one of the widest load space widths in its class at 1,870mm, while the tallest H3 model offers an interior height of 2,172mm.

 A nearside sliding load door is standard and a second sliding door on the offside is an option.
 At the rear, the doors open to 180 degrees as standard and the Peugeot offers 260 degrees opening rear doors on the options list.
 Central locking is standard, making it easier to secure the van when loading and unloading.